nil1143/spotify-mern/README.md

 1. Above the list of files click the button that says 'Code'.
 2. Copy the URL for the repository.
 3. Open Terminal.
 Change the directory to the location where you want the cloned directory.
-4. Type git clone, and then paste the URL
+4. Type git clone, and then paste the URL.
 5. Press Enter.